GENERAL TERMS AND CONDITIONS

 3.2.
 Customer shall give SMART, within ten (10) days of the discovery of any warranty claim, written notice of the claimed defect and satisfactory proof thereof.
 SMART shall, within ten (10) days of the receipt of the returned Time Clock, provide Customer with written notice of the results of investigation and, if subject to repair or replacement under the warranty, the scheduled reworked or replaced Time Clock delivery schedule.
 Following repair or replacement of the Time Clock, SMART will return the Time Clock to the Customer using a SMART-authorized handler by way of ground shipping.
 At Customer’s request and at its sole cost, SMART will use expedited shipping services.
 For a Return, please see section 7.5 Returns below.

 3.3.
-SMART’s warranty does not extend to (i) any damage or loss due to misuse, accident, disaster, abuse, neglect, normal wear, or damage or loss due to work not performed by SMART or its contractors, (ii) a Time Clock that was improperly stored, maintained, assembled, or installed, or (iii) a Time Clock that has been repaired or altered by Customer or a third party without SMART’s prior written approval.
+SMART’s warranty does not extend to (i) any damage or loss due to misuse, accident, disaster (including electrical surge), abuse, neglect, normal wear, or damage or loss due to work not performed by SMART or its contractors, (ii) a Time Clock that was improperly stored, maintained, assembled, or installed, or (iii) a Time Clock that has been repaired or altered by Customer or a third party without SMART’s prior written approval.

 3.4.
 SMART’S OBLIGATION AND CUSTOMER’S EXCLUSIVE REMEDY UNDER THIS WARRANTY SHALL BE LIMITED TO REPAIR OR REPLACEMENT BY SMART AT ITS COST OF THE TIME CLOCK THAT PROVES DEFECTIVE WITHIN THE WARRANTY PERIOD OR, AT SMART’S DISCRETION, A REFUND OF THE PURCHASE PRICE OF SUCH DEFECTIVE TIME CLOCK.
 REPLACEMENT TIME CLOCKS ARE WARRANTED ONLY FOR THE REMAINING WARRANTY PERIOD OF THE ORIGINAL TIME CLOCK.
 For Returns, please see section 7.5 Returns below.